Letters from Lodi

 Appellation and the growers and vintners behind these crafts.
 Told from the

 perspective of multi-award winning wine journalist, Randy Caparoso.

 Nostra Vita Family Winery'a serendipitous growth into a major traditional method sparkling wine company

-Although they are still, visibly speaking, "new" to the Lodi wine community — in September 2018, establishing their tasting room at the W. Turner Rd. location once occupied by the Mencarini family's Abundance Vineyards — they first started up their specialty champagne style sparkling wine business in 2014, and their production facility has been housed in the historic "Old Ice House" in Downtown Lodi since 2017.
+Although they are still, visibly speaking, "new" to the Lodi wine community — in September 2018, established their tasting room at the W. Turner Rd. the location once occupied by the Mencarini family's Abundance Vineyards — they first started up their specialty champagne-style sparkling wine business in 2014, and their production facility has been housed in the historic "Old Ice House" in Downtown Lodi since 2017.

 This style, recalling the famous sparkling wines of the Champagne region in France, is known to produce a more intense yet delicate, silky style of sparkler.
 In the case of Serendipity's 2016 Blanc de Blanc: a lemony fresh fragrance with creamy, yeasty subtleties suggesting fresh rising bread, and refined, steely tart and tingly sensations that come across as very dry and snappy, despite 1.2/liter grams of residual sugar added to the dosage (i.e. the small addition of wine when the sparkling wine is recapped with wired cork, following aging in contact with spent yeast cells in the bottle — for the Serendipity Blanc de Blanc, a period of time lasting 24 to 30 months).

 Why are Nostra Vita Family Winery's sparklers bottled as "Serendipity?"
 Ms. Bloudoff tells us: "If you were to tell me, 20 years ago when we first moved into our vineyard home out in Clements Hills, that in 2020 we'd also be making our own wine — and champagne style sparkling wine, at that — I would have told you you were nuts."